calyaconsult/fileindex/README.md

 # fileindex
-Creating an index page that list all your HTML files
+Creating an index page that lists all your HTML files